ChielBruin/CurryBot/README.md

       - `include`*: whitelisted image IDs
       - `exclude`*: blacklisted image IDs
   - `amount`: The amount of stickers to reply
+  - `accuracy`*: The chance that a trigger will result in a reply.
+Can be either a number between 0 an 1, or a percentage (e.g. "25%")
   - `chats`*: Whitelist or blacklist certain chats
     - `include`*: List of chat_ids to whitelist
     - `exclude`*: List of chat_ids to blacklist